 I use chicken breasts for this recipe because I prefer white meat.
 But if you, or more importantly the partner or potential partner who will be joining you for this romantic meal prefers dark meat, by all means, cook what you love.

 Just remember that dark meat has a higher fat content and takes longer to cook than white meat.
 Be sure to use bone-in thighs and cook them to an internal temperature of 165 degrees.
+(Check this with a meat thermometer.)
 Then let the chicken rest for a few minutes before serving.